 My Yute- My bleeding empathy for the Black Diaspora Youth.

-As an African, I storytell by digressing,
+As an African, I storytell by digressing.

-as the ancestors would say- “Allow, me.
+As the ancestors would say: “Allow me.
 Let me land.”

-I digress, after battling depression anxiety imposter syndrome and other challenges and changing my major 4 times over I landed in Sociology for the first time I reverted back into my heart.
-I am a ladden maddened Social Scientist that studied and was unsparingly being hit by waves of blatant oppression simply because i am African Woman / Black.
-This is my exhausting story.
-But four years later I was able to advocate for students , Black students just like me, international canadian, the hurt and the grief in my chest turned into passion and boldness to advocate.
-Advocate for Nneka (alias) who was randomly kicked out of her room by her landlord at 3:00 am as she randomly had family coming over and could no longer keep the lease with Nneka. or Reshawn who I found crying outside a chatime near campus because he swore four police cars had been following him this entire week and I had to explain to him why.
-There is Mikayla, there is Adanna, Justine, Will.
-Of course these are aliases, but I saw myself in them.
-None of us even came from the same ethnic background, or country, or religion or faith.
-So I layed my life down and advocated for black youth in student bodies, in dei offices, in my platform that now rests ” Black in Ontario” with Black Lives Matter Nogojiwanong, I did advocacy to empower Black Youth for two years without a job, in horrible health, in ideation of not wanting to live.
+But four years later, I was able to advocate for students—Black students just like me.
+International, Canadian, hurt, grieving—my pain and grief turned into passion and boldness to advocate.
+Advocate for Nneka (alias), who was randomly kicked out of her room by her landlord at 3:00 am because she had family coming over and could no longer keep her lease.
+Or Reshawn, who I found crying outside a Chatime near campus because he swore four police cars had been following him all week—and I had to explain why.
+There is Mikayla, Adanna, Justine, Will.
+Of course, these are aliases, but I saw myself in them.
+None of us came from the same ethnic background, country, or faith.

 Why we hoard furniture.
 Why we keep frozen cooked meat in old ice cream containers.

-Unspoken things that have journeyed me here as a Youth Engagement Lead at YouthReX doing exactly what pain turned into purpose.
-Centering Black Youth.
+Unspoken things that have journeyed me here as a Youth Engagement Lead at YouthREX, doing exactly what my pain turned into—purpose.
+Centering Black youth.

-I have empathy, infinitely for Black Youth.
+I have empathy—infinitely—for Black youth.

 Sorry, there were no replies found.